Horizontal-org/shira/README.md

+# for deploying to production

+`/home/shira should be the location`

+### Steps

+> you may need to run npm install before in some cases

+- `git pull` usually from main

+- `./deploy-frontend.sh`

+- `./deploy-api.sh`

+- if migrations need to be run refer to the api docs for the commands on `./apps/api`

 # Turborepo starter with shell commands

 This Turborepo starter is maintained by the Turborepo core team.
 This template is great for issue reproductions and exploring building task graphs without frameworks.